 The Scheme provides 3 years of funding (full-time) for the candidate to complete a PhD by publication.

-Successful candidates will enrol into our flagship PhD programme and be integrated into high performing academic teams in world class environments.
+Successful candidates will enrol into our flagship PhD programmes and be integrated into high performing academic teams in world class environments.

 PhD candidates will be awarded a scholarship stipend of $28,000 per annum (2019 rate, indexed), comprising a tax-free living allowance for 3 years.
 Please note that international fees are NOT included.